StrongholdBot/stronghold.kasekorp.com/src/getting-started.md

 ### Logging

-If you are unsure or don't care, just pick {% include emphasis.html text="Create new" %} or choose some forum channel and leave the category to {% include emphasis.html text="everything" %}.
+If you are unsure or don't care, just pick {% include emphasis.html text="Create new" %} or choose some forum channel and leave the category as {% include emphasis.html text="everything" %}.
 Otherwise, pick the categories you want to receive.

-If you want to be a contrarian and receive no logs, don't select any channel. <b>This is not recommended.</b> Log channels can receive important update information, warnings, and erorrs.
+If you want to be a contrarian and not receive any logs, don't select a channel. <b>This is not recommended.</b> Log channels can receive important update information, warnings, and erorrs.

 {% include callout.html type="warning" content="Make sure the bot has the permission to send messages and create public threads in the channel!" %}